laggykiller/Hackintosh_MSI_B660M-A_WIFI_DDR4/README.md

 I do not have thunderbolt device, so I cannot test for it.

+I am using Monterey.
 I have not tried to use Ventura on this setup

 Other than above, everything should work.